Is My Kid’s Temperament Normal?

 Personality, on the other hand, is largely shaped by a person’s experiences.
 This means that while your child’s temperament isn’t likely to change with time and input, their personality can be shaped and molded by their experiences, including the family environment.

-Both temperament and personality play a big role in behavior.
-So, the behavior that you observe in your kids is due to both their personality and their temperament.
-However, their behavior is also largely dependent on their experience, and children’s patterns of behavior often change as they grow and experience more.
+Both temperament and personality can play a big role in behavior.
+So, the behavior that you observe in your kids may be due to both their personality and their temperament.
+However, their behavior can also be largely dependent on their experience, and children’s patterns of behavior often change as they grow and experience more.

 All of these definitions and examples bring us back to our initial question: Is my kid’s temperament normal?